Carbon Capture and Trading

 Woodland Creation:

-• We can advise on establishing woodland (including applying for grants from the English Woodland Creation Offer, Glastir Woodland Creation, the Forestry Grant Scheme, the Forest Expansion Scheme, the Woodland Trust Morewoods scheme or the HS2 woodland Fund) that is approved by the WCC, and the validation and verification process.
+• We can advise on establishing woodland (including applying for grants from the English Woodland Creation Offer, Woodland Creation Grant, the Forestry Grant Scheme, and the Forest Expansion Scheme that is approved by the WCC, and the validation and verification process.

 • For those looking to purchase land for woodland creation we can help with the acquisition of suitable land depending on where and what type of woodland project you want to establish.

-• We have a register for trading woodland carbon units including Pending Issue Units if you are considering taking advantage of the new carbon market.
+• We have a register for trading woodland carbon units including Pending Issuance Units if you are considering taking advantage of the carbon market.

 • We can manage the verifying and validation of carbon units sequestered by the peatland.